 To be deductible as a charitable contribution, the contribution must be made pursuant to the terms of the governing instrument (the will or trust).
-The wording of the statute and the regulations suggests that the governing instrument need not require the contribution; it need only permit it.
-642(c); Reg.
-1.642(c)-1(a)(1).
-The Supreme Court has ruled under the precursor of 642(c) that the governing instrument need not require that the distribution be made from income; the governing instrument need only authorize the fiduciary to make a discretionary decision to pay the charitable contribution from income.
+The wording of the statute and the regulations suggests that the governing instrument need not require the contribution; it need only permit it. §642(c); Reg. §1.642(c)-1(a)(1).
+As noted below, the safest approach to specifically authorize that distributions to charity may be made from income.
+The Supreme Court has ruled under the precursor of §642(c) that the governing instrument need not require that the distribution be made from income; the governing instrument need only authorize the fiduciary to make a discretionary decision to pay the charitable contribution from income.
 Old Colony Trust Co. v.
 Commissioner, 301 U.S. 379, 383, 19 AFTR 489 (1937).
 The prior version of §642(c) authorized a charitable income tax deduction if the distribution of income was made "pursuant to the terms of the will or deed creating the trust." §162 (1928).
-The current version of §642(c) uses identical language: "pursuant to the terms of the governing instrument."
+The current version of \$642(c) uses identical language: "pursuant to the terms of the governing instrument."
 Thus the holding in Old Colony Trust is still good law.
 The Second Circuit has agreed.
 Weir Foundation v.
-U.S., 508 F. 2d 894, 35 AFTR2d 75-538 (2nd Cir.
+U.S., 2d 894, 35 AFTR2d 75-538 (2nd Cir.
 1974), affirming 362 F. Supp.
 928, 32 AFTR2d 73-5649 (D.C.N.Y.
 1973); Brownstone v.
 U.S., 465 F.3d 525, 98 AFTR2d 2006-6889 (CA2 2006).
 In Weir and Brownstone, a beneficiary exercised a general power of appointment to make a distribution to charity, when the governing instrument made no mention of charity; the charitable income tax deduction was denied.
 Similarly, in Chief Counsel Advice 201651013 and 201747005, a trust was modified to permit charitable distributions, but the Service ruled that such distributions were not deductible because the trust before the modification was not ambiguous, nor was the grantor's intent in question.
 Instead, the modification was made solely to acquire tax benefits.
+However, see also PLR 200906008 and PLR 201225004, both of which concluded that the exercise of a limited power of appointment to appoint trust income to a charitable organization is made pursuant to the governing instrument, and thus a fiduciary income tax charitable deduction is allowed under \( 642(c) \).
+In the latter of those two rulings, the trust specifically authorized the holder of the power to appoint principal or income to a charitable organization, while in the earlier of the two rulings the trust authorized the holder to appoint "all or any portion of the trust estate" to a charitable organization without specific reference to income or principal.
+In both rulings, the charitable deduction was allowed after the holder specified that income of the trust was being appointed.